ZX81PLUS34 ZX81 clone

 |My clone of the Sinclair ZX81|

-Some history about why I wanted to do this can be found here:
+Some history about why I wanted to create a ZX81 clone can be found here:

-it will be fully open sourced effort (but note that the original design of the ZX81 and its BASIC interpreter firmware is still owned by Amstrad)
+it will be fully open sourced effort (but note that the original design of the ZX81 and its BASIC interpreter firmware is still owned by Amstrad, although they have announced that using it is fine, you can find ZX81 ROM images online)

 As for now comments and questions on the design can be made here (raspberry PI forum off topic section) :-)